Eyescale/Equalizer/README.rst

 ---------------

 Welcome to Equalizer, the standard middleware to create and deploy parallel, scalable OpenGL applications.
-This release introduces support for GPU compression plugins, failure tolerance and an administrative API for runtime configuration changes.
+This release introduces the Collage library, support for GPU compression plugins and an administrative API for runtime configuration changes.

 Equalizer 1.0-alpha is a developer release, representing the full feature set